bhdirect-ebooks/dev-docs/source/process/page_break.md

 ## page-lister

 The **page-lister** script will search for all the pagebreaks in an epub that [have been formatted per our style guide](https://style.bhdirect-ebooks.org/code/structural_types.html#Page-Breaks), and create a list of links in the .toc file below the toc markup.

+Using page-lister is pretty simple.
+Within the epub directory on the command line, run `page-lister`, and it will either insert a page list where there wasn't one, or replace a previous page list with a new one.

 Like Table of Contents, the page list is wrapped in nav tags with this markup:

 `<nav epub:type="page-list">` ... `</nav>`